sapnagangad/Coffee-Sales-Analysis/README.md

-# Coffee-Sales-Analysis
-# ☕ Coffee Sales Analysis Dashboard
+# ☕ Coffee Sales Analysis

 📊 This project is an **Excel-based dashboard** for analyzing **coffee sales data**.
 It provides insights into **revenue trends, product performance, weekly patterns, and store-level analysis**.